-Beejay Silcox is an early-career Australian writer and critic whose literary criticism and cultural commentary regularly appears in national publications such as The Australian and Australian Book Review (ABR).
-Her review work is now published internationally, including in the New York Times and the Times Literary Supplement.
+Beejay Silcox is an Australian writer and critic whose literary criticism and cultural commentary regularly appears in national publications such as The Australian and Australian Book Review (ABR).
+Increasingly, her review work is published internationally, including in the Times Literary Supplement, The Guardian, and the New York Times.

-Beejay’s award-winning short fiction has been published at home (including in Meanjin, Weseterly and ABR) and abroad, and recently anthologized in Best Summer Stories, Best Australian Stories and Meanjin A-Z: Fine fiction 1980 to now.
+Beejay’s award-winning short fiction has been published at home (including in Meanjin, Westerly and ABR) and abroad, and recently anthologized in Best Summer Stories, Best Australian Stories and Meanjin A-Z: Fine fiction 1980 to now.

 Beejay has stories to tell.

 She’s been kicked in the head by a mountain gorilla, blessed by a voodoo priest, and stuck in quicksand; she eloped to Las Vegas, and drove to Timbuktu in a car held together with a bra-strap.

 Beejay grew up in rural and remote Western Australia, and has swum with crocodiles in the tropic north (by accident), and whales in the Antarctic south (on purpose), and lived most places in between.